Agni in Ayurveda: Understand the Digestive Fire for Gut Health

 Pitta & Agni in Ayurveda

-In Ayurveda, there are three primary doshas or energies: Vata, Pitta and Kapha.
+In Ayurveda, there are three primary doshas, or energies: Vata, Pitta and Kapha.
 Among them, Pitta is closely associated with heat and transformation.
-Agni, the power of digestion and metabolism, is an essential facet of Pitta.
-Think of pitta as the broader energy that controls heat, transformation and metabolism in the body, while agni is the specific agent that ensures digestion of food and absorption of nutrients.
-Therefore, understanding and balancing one’s pitta is critical to maintaining healthy agni.
+Agni, the force behind digestion and metabolism, is a vital aspect of Pitta.
+Think of Pitta as the overarching energy that governs heat, transformation, and metabolism in the body, while Agni is the specific agent responsible for digesting food and absorbing nutrients.
+Thus, understanding and balancing Pitta is crucial for maintaining healthy Agni.

 Know your Body Type: Join our 5 Day Ayurveda Workshop